ChristiaenLab/ATAC-seq/README.md

 # Ciona ATAC-seq data analysis pipeline
 This pipeline is designed for processing of paired-end ATAC-seq libraries.
 The pipeline can be run on compute clusters with job submission engines or stand alone machines.
-The pipeline can be run starting from raw FASTQ files all the way to peak calling and signal track generation.
+Beginning from raw FASTQ files, the pipeline calls peaks and generates signal tracks.
+An accessome is created from all samples, which is used to compute read counts to calculate differential accessibility.
+The pipeline integrates ATAC-seq and RNA-seq data by annotating peaks to nearby genomic elements, and merging differentially expressed genes with differentially accessible peaks.
+It further characterizes differentially accessible elements by performing Gene Set Enrichment Analysis and motif enrichment.

-The shell scripts are intended for submission using slurm, and may require modification before they can be run with other job submission managers. rscript.s is a wrapper script for submitting R scripts as batch jobs.
+The shell scripts (*.s) are intended for submission using slurm, and may require modification before they can be run with other job submission managers. rscript.s is a wrapper script for submitting R scripts as batch jobs.

 Tools required: bamutils, bedtools, Bowtie2, deeptools, gcc>=6.3, gsl>=2.3, htseq, kent, macs2, picard, R>=3.4